 Dr. Connelly will administer a WISC-IV test without the interviews that usually are part of the longer version.
 This will be sufficient for the purposes of completing the application process for Summer@Carroll.
 It should be noted that this quick WISC test is not sufficient for the admission process to Carroll School’s regular school program.

-The next Carroll Lower School (Grades 1-4) Open Houses are scheduled for Sunday, November 17, 2013 and Sunday, January 26, 2014 from 2:00 - 4:00pm.
 At these events, Summer@Carroll staff will be on hand to answer questions and show the video from the previous year’s summer.
 The Lower School campus is at 1841 Trapelo Road, Waltham.
+The Middle School campus is located at 25 Baker Bridge Road, Lincoln.

 The academic staff of Summer@Carroll is made up of experienced teachers from Carroll School and other local schools.
 All language tutors are Orton-Gillingham trained.
 The teaching staff are all trained and experienced in their educational fields.
 The majority of the academic staff are veterans of previous Summer@Carroll programs.